BenSassiAhmed/java-maven-app/README.md

-# 🚀 Java Maven App — CI/CD & Kubernetes Deployment
+# 🚀 Java Maven App

-### 🎓 Final Year / DevOps Practice Project
 **By [Ahmed Ben Sassi](https://www.linkedin.com/in/ben-sassi-ahmed-44a5701b0/)**

 ---